BEST WINTER DESTINATIONS IN USA

 Love winter, but tired of all the snow?
 Then you might want to spend some time in Asheville, North Carolina.
 This mountain retreat is one of the best towns to visit in winter.
 Located within the Blue Ridge Mountains, Asheville has got tons to keep you busy this winter.

-How to Get There: The closest airport to arrive into is Asheville Regional Airport, but there is also the Charlotte Douglas International Airport a little farther away.
+How to Get There: The closest airport to arriving is Asheville Regional Airport, but there is also the Charlotte Douglas International Airport a little farther away.
 Rent a car to take you into town to your hotel.

 Las Vegas, Nevada

 While Las Vegas is no Hawaii, you will find a warmer and drier climate than other cities listed here in the winter.
-This is also one of the best places to visit for New Year’s, and afterward in January or February.
+This is also one of the best places to visit for New Year’s, and afterward, in January or February – Vegas in winter is a great idea.

 For some outdoor fun, head just north of the city to Mount Charleston for some skiing and snowboarding.
 Or if you prefer hiking, check out one of the many trails that crisscross Red Rock Canyon.